careproject-cy/platform/public/data/dogs/mesageitonia/bella.md

 ---
-  name: Anya
+  name: Bella
-  breed: Mixed breed
+  breed: Beagle cross
-  age: 2.5
+  age: 1.5
   gender: female
   status: Available # 'Reserved' | 'In foster care' | 'Available' | 'Not available' | 'Adopted'
   images: [
-    img/germasogeia/anya/mixed-breed-adoption-anya.jpg,
+    img/germasogeia/bella/bella-shelters-dog.jpg,
-    img/germasogeia/anya/anya-dog-shelter-cyprus-winking.jpg,
+    img/germasogeia/bella/female-shelter-rehome.jpg,
-    img/germasogeia/anya/anya-dog-shelter-cyprus-closeup.jpg,
+    img/germasogeia/bella/adoption-dog-rehome.jpg,
-    img/germasogeia/anya/anya-dog-shelter-cyprus-fullbody.jpg,
+    img/germasogeia/bella/beagle-cross-mix-dog.jpg,
   ]
   size: medium # 'small' | 'medium' | 'large'
-  added: 2025-02-15
+  added: 2025-05-15
 ---

-Anya arrived at the shelter as a puppy and has spent two long years in a kennel, unnoticed and unwanted.
-She was very shy at first, but once she realized that people can be trusted and that walks are exciting, she started eagerly asking to go outside whenever she saw a volunteer.
+Bella was found as a stray — skinny, covered in ticks, and clearly having been through a lot.
+Despite her tough start, she’s a gentle and soft-hearted girl who just needs time to feel safe.

-She absolutely loves treats, which will be a great help for her future family in training.
-Anya is an active girl who gets along wonderfully with both people and other dogs.
-She would thrive in a home with a yard, where she can finally run freely and no longer be confined to a small space.
+She’s a bit timid and cautious around people, but once she learns to trust, she shows her sweet and loving nature.
+Bella walks beautifully on a leash and gets along very well with other dogs.
+She’s healthy now and ready for a fresh start.

-Would you like to make Anya a part of your family?
+Bella would do best in a calm and patient home, preferably without small children, where she can blossom at her own pace and feel truly safe and loved.